Return to Play Guidelines

 Per our approved Use of Facilities from the O.T.
-Board of Education, we are a required to notify the District health professional (school nurse) if one of our players has received a quarantine order from a medical entity or let them know that it has been reported to the Health Commission.
-We will not provide any details as to who the player is, if they have COVID or how they have been exposed.
+Board of Education, we are a required to notify the District health professional (school nurse) if one of our players is considered a "close contact", has received a quarantine order from a medical entity or let them know that it has been reported to the Health Commission.
 Please know that our facility usage may be jeopardized if this requirement is not followed.

 ACTION REQUIRED BY PARENTS

 If a member of your household or your child has tested positive for COVID-19 or received a quarantine order from a medical entity, email firstname.lastname@example.org ASAP.

 We will notify the District health professional with contact tracing information for each case reported to us.
 We will advise the OTUSA player and team members based on the latest OTUSA COVID-19 protocol.